Quasi-empiricism in mathematics: Primary arguments

 For Willard Van Orman Quine (1960), existence is only existence in a structure.
 This position is relevant to quasi-empiricism because Quine believes that the same evidence that supports theorizing about the structure of the world is the same as the evidence supporting theorizing about mathematical structures.

 Hilary Putnam (1975) stated that mathematics had accepted informal proofs and proof by authority, and had made and corrected errors all through its history.
 Also, he stated that Euclid's system of proving geometry theorems was unique to the classical Greeks and did not evolve similarly in other mathematical cultures in China, India, and Arabia.
 This and other evidence led many mathematicians to reject the label of Platonists, along with Plato's ontology – which, along with the methods and epistemology of Aristotle, had served as a foundation ontology for the Western world since its beginnings.
 A truly international culture of mathematics would, Putnam and others (1983) argued, necessarily be at least 'quasi'-empirical (embracing 'the scientific method' for consensus if not experiment).

 Imre Lakatos (1976), who did his original work on this topic for his dissertation (1961, Cambridge), argued for 'research programs' as a means to support a basis for mathematics and considered thought experiments as appropriate to mathematical discovery.
 Lakatos may have been the first to use 'quasi-empiricism' in the context of this subject.

-Operational aspects

-Several recent works pertain to this topic.
-Gregory Chaitin's and Stephen Wolfram's work, though their positions may be considered controversial, apply.
-Chaitin (1997/2003) suggests an underlying randomness to mathematics and Wolfram (A New Kind of Science, 2002) argues that undecidability may have practical relevance, that is, be more than an abstraction.

-Another relevant addition would be the discussions concerning interactive computation, especially those related to the meaning and use of Turing's model (Church-Turing thesis, Turing machines, etc.).

-These works are heavily computational and raise another set of issues.
-To quote Chaitin (1997/2003):

-The collection of "Undecidables" in Wolfram (A New Kind of Science, 2002) is another example.

-Wegner's 2006 paper "Principles of Problem Solving" suggests that interactive computation can help mathematics form a more appropriate framework (empirical) than can be founded with rationalism alone.
-Related to this argument is that the function (even recursively related ad infinitum) is too simple a construct to handle the reality of entities that resolve (via computation or some type of analog) n-dimensional (general sense of the word) systems.